Zaggg/ray-trace-practice/README.md

 ## description
-Ray tracing practice code windows version which are original in book series 'ray tracing in a weekend'.
+Ray tracing renderer code windows version which are original in book series 'ray tracing in a weekend'.

 They are a little ugly code, but at least they can work and some error have been fixed.
 Hope I will get time to refactory them in future.